United States - Things to Do in United States in October

 Advantages

-• Ideal weather for outdoor activities - comfortable 10-18°C (50-64°F) temperatures perfect for hiking, city walking, and national park visits without summer's heat and humidity
+• Ideal outdoor activity weather - comfortable 15-18°C (59-64°F) daytime temperatures perfect for hiking, cycling, and city walking without summer's oppressive heat or winter gear requirements

 Considerations